RNSC COVID Operation Plan for 2022-23

 For the 2022-23 season we are implementing vaccine requirements for all staff.

 The general public skiing on our trails are not required to be vaccinated.

 On March 10th BC Health lifted the mandated mask policies.
 The RNSC has followed suit and no longer requires mandatory mask wearing in or around our buildings.
 Recognizing that mask wearing is now a personal choice we ask that all members and guests respect each other’s choices and continue to physically distance from one another.

 RNSC has disposable masks available at strategic places if you prefer to wear one.
 If you need one and do not see one available please ask the ticket office staff.

 Members and Visitors

-Actions by members and visitors are what are going to help keep the RNSC trails open this winter.
-Your role is to follow all guidelines and posted signage.
+Actions by members and visitors help keep our trails a safe space for everyone to enjoy cross-country skiing.
+As we all have different comfort levels, please respect your fellow skier by following all guidelines and posted signage.
 This starts Day 1 when you drive to the parking lot and ends when the snow is gone.
 You must also:

-- If you have any symptoms you must remain away from the ski area and remain away as per the self-assessment and medical guidelines.
+- If you have COVID you must remain away from the ski area and remain away as per the self-assessment and medical guidelines.

 - Have your dog on a leash as per the guidelines below.

 We thank you in advance for your understanding and for being positive if you are reminded about COVID guidelines by staff and/or other members.